Girik1105/The_Arcade/README.md

 # The_Arcade
-This is a complete Arcade in which you can play games and listen to music.
+##Play games, listen to music and just have fun!!
+This arcade includes a juke box and 3 games which are:
+-Flappy Penguin
+-Space Invader
+-Ping prog
+This project was made completely on python mainly using
+##pygame
-This is purely made on python using pygame and we used other libraries like: tkinter, threading, mutagen, os, sys, random
+and we used other libraries like:
+-tkinter
+-threading
+-mutagen
+-os
+-sys
+-random

 To make sure The Arcade works, run the following command on your command prompt:
 ```